HiP-App/HiP-Auth/README.md

 Paderborn](http://is.uni-paderborn.de/fachgebiete/fg-engels/lehre/ss15/hip-app/pg-hip-app.html).

 HiP-Auth is currently acting as a microservice for HiPCMS.
 Nevertheless it can be consumed by any application which requires token based authentication.
 We also develop a [REST API](https://github.com/HiP-App/HiP-CmsWebApi) and a [Client app](https://github.com/HiP-App/HiP-CmsAngularApp) which uses this service.
-The REST API is built on .NET Core 1.0 and client app is developed on Angular2.
+The REST API is built on .NET Core 1.1 and client app is developed on Angular 4.

 See the LICENSE file for licensing information.